 Book best price online: Billy Tea 4WD Trip to Cape Trib

 19. ADMIRE THE GIANT STRANGLER Fig Tree

-If you’re heading up to Emmagen Creek, keep your eyes peeled on the right (ocean) side of the road for the majestic strangler fig. This giant tree is a marvel to look at and definitely worth a quick pull-over to snap a photo.
+If you’re heading up to Emmagen Creek, keep your eyes peeled on the right side for the majestic strangler fig. This giant tree is a marvel to look at and definitely worth a quick pull-over to snap a photo.

-There’s adequate space to park your car on a worn section of the road just opposite the tree on the let side.
+There’s adequate space to park your car on a worn section of the road.
+This is just opposite the tree on the let side.